Last Updated on 1st June 2021 by Allison

-There are a number of steps that need to be completed in order for you to start up a small business, but the first thing you need to consider is why you want to set up on your own.
+There are a number of steps that need to be completed in order for you to start up a craft business in the UK, but the first thing you need to consider is why you want to set up on your own.

 There could be many different reasons:

 - They have always wanted to but have never got around to doing it

 - Would love to have a more flexible working life

 - Spend more time with the kids, especially during holidays